aardyey/aardyey/README.md

 - 👋 Hi, I’m @aardyey
 - 👀 I’m interested in ... fashion and law
 - 🌱 I’m currently ... a grade 11 student
-- 📫 How to reach me ... ig: hrhaiza // email: hrhaiza@gmail.com
+- 📫 How to reach me ... ig: aardyey

 <!---
 aardyey/aardyey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.